-LAS VEGAS -- A new malware analysis environment being demonstrated this week at the Black Hat 2012 Briefings could put millions of free malware samples in the hands of security researchers, aka "good
+LAS VEGAS -- A new malware analysis environment being demonstrated this week at the Black Hat 2012 Briefings could put millions of free malware samples in the hands of security researchers, aka "good guys," speeding reverse analysis of attacks and ideally providing the information security industry with a new line of defensive technologies.

 That's the hope of Rodrigo Branco, director of vulnerability research at Redwood City, Calif.-based vulnerability management vendor Qualys Inc., who said his cloud-based malware analysis system already contains hundreds of thousands of samples.
 Researchers are testing the system, he said.
 Up until now the security community has been responding with new defensive capabilities based on a hunch, Branco said, not necessarily by determining the most pervasive evasion technique.